jonmjonm/AtlasIO.jl/README.md

 ```
 ## The files contained here are :
 * README.md :
-    This file.
-It contains a description of the repository and how to use it.
+    This file contains a description of the repository and how to use it.
 * atlas_format.md :
     This file contains a description of the Atlas file format.
 It describes the JSONL format and the different fields in the JSON objects.
 * LICENSE :